- Pain relief from toothache, abscesses and dry socket

 - Impacted or crowded teeth

-If you do have an extraction, recovery is usually short and will last only a few days.
+If you have a tooth extraction, recovery is usually short and will last only a few days.
 During this time, care for the extraction site is very important and you should pay close attention to any instructions you have received from your dental surgeon.
 If you aren't prescribed medication for pain, here are a few simple tips that you can use to reduce discomfort during your recovery:

 - After surgery you should spend a whole day resting, ideally lying horizontally with your head slightly raised.
 It's ok to get up and move for a short time, but the less physical activity you do, the better.